Welltory/measure-stress-hrv-android/README.md

 The MIT License (MIT)

-Copyright (c) 2019 Welltory Integration iOS Demo
+Copyright (c) 2019 Welltory Integration Android

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal